 - It's not the agent's purchase.
 It's the buyer's potential home, so it should be the buyer's decision.
 When the transaction closes, the buyer will make the mortgage payments and be responsible for maintaining the home, not the agent.
 Many buyers are much wiser than they give themselves credit for and are fully capable of selecting an offer price.

 - Some regulatory and state licensing authorities advise against agents telling buyers how much to offer.
-The National Association of Realtors' Code of Ethics doesn't suggest that agents pick pricing, either.
+The National Association of REALTORS®' Code of Ethics doesn't suggest that agents pick pricing, either.
 Brokers definitely advise against it.
-And our court case logs are filled with decisions against agents who ignored those warnings because buyers sued them for overstepping their bounds of authority.
+Court case logs are filled with decisions against agents who ignored those warnings because buyers sued them for overstepping their bounds of authority.

 - Competent agents do provide enough guidance and assistance, however, to lead a buyer to choose the right offer pricing.
 Because regardless of what you may hear, it is always the buyers' choice.
 Not the agent's.

-One way that I get around this dilemma and help my buyers to arrive at a decision is to lay out the odds when considering prices for purchase offers on a home.
+One way to help arrive at a decision is to look at the odds when considering prices for purchase offers on a home.
 Let's say the home is offered at $300,000, and it's a normal real estate market, favoring neither sellers nor buyers.
-I might give the buyer 80 percent odds that an offer of $280K will be accepted.
-Perhaps 90 percent at $290K, and 95 percent at $295K.
+The Realtor might give the buyer 80% odds that an offer of $280,000 will be accepted.
+Perhaps 90% at $290,000, and 95% at $295,000.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.